sabahzero/UPRM_QIIME2workshop/README.md

 # UPR Mayaguez QIIME2 Workshop

 ## Workshop Overview
 This repository operates as a syllabus for the UPRM [QIIME 2](https://github.com/qiime2) Workshop.
-We utilize this tooklit to process 16S & 18S reads from raw data through hypothesis testing and visualization, with aims as follows:
+We will utilize this tooklit to work with pre-processed 16S & 18S reads from the original raw data through hypothesis testing and visualization, with aims as follows:

     Quality control and denoising